The following are commonly asked questions about membership at the Oakville Curling Club and the Olympic sport of curling in general.

 When you sign your child up for curling at the Oakville Curling Club they receive on-ice instruction and game time each Sunday.
 We make up new teams each week so you don’t have to worry about not attending on any given Sunday.
 Your child also has the opportunity to compete in fun bonspiels and/or competitive events at all levels if they choose too.

 At the Oakville Curling Club we teach technical skills as well as curling etiquette, sportsmanship, respect, strategy and rules of play in a fun and social setting.
-If your child would like to try curling before committing to a full season we would be happy to take him/her out on the ice for an introductory lesson to try it out.
-Just give us a call.

 Our number one concern with new curlers of any age is safety and we will spend a considerable amount of time talking about all of the safety concerns associated with curling when you first arrive at the club.